dudozermaks/sudoku_lib/README.md

 + Add rating-based generation of puzzles.
 Right now, when you generate a puzzle you recive puzzle with random difficulty.
 + Speed up HumanSolver.
 Optimize and improve optimizable and improvable:).
 + Add caching to HumanSolver and Generator.
 The technique for HumanSolver is already made up, only thing left is to implement it.
 + Add ImageMaker, that makes picture out of Puzzle.
-Probably will have some additional dependecies (but maybe not).
+Probably will have some additional dependencies (but maybe not).
 Probably will be based on SVG format.
 + Make additional app to generate Sudoku puzzles (for journals, personal use, etc.).
 + Add good documentation, maybe even with Doxygen.
 + Add better tests.
 + Create basic website for this project.

 ### Maybe...
-+ ...Completely re-write this, to Rust or even Zig or something else...
++ ...
+Completely re-write this, to Rust or even Zig or something else...
 The reason I wrote it in C++ is that I know this language very well.
-I know that start a project in C++ now is a bad idea, so maybe i re-write it.
+I know that start a project in C++ now is a bad idea, so maybe I re-write it.
-+ ...Add programmable validator of sudoku puzzles with it's own syntax, for killer and other variations.
++ ...
+Add programmable validator of Sudoku puzzles with its own syntax, for killer and other variations.
 I think it will be slow, so you will be able only validate puzzles with it.

 ## Useful resources
-### Sites
+### Site
 - [Sudoku Wiki](https://www.sudokuwiki.org/sudoku.htm) - Sudoku solver that uses human methods.
 Every method explained with details and examples.
 Love this one!
-- [Sudoku Coach](http://www.taupierbw.be/SudokuCoach) - Detailed description of almost all sudoku methods with examples.
+- [Sudoku Coach](http://www.taupierbw.be/SudokuCoach) - Detailed description of almost all Sudoku methods with examples.
 - [Sudoku Of The Day](https://www.sudokuoftheday.com) - Good example of rating a Sudoku puzzle.
 Scores from methods was taken from their website.

-### Youtube
+### YouTube
-- [Cracking The Cryptic](https://www.youtube.com/@CrackingTheCryptic) - Youtube chanell, where to men solve logical puzzles.
-I got so much inspirations from this one!
+- [Cracking The Cryptic](https://www.youtube.com/@CrackingTheCryptic) - YouTube Chanel, where to men solve logical puzzles.
+I got so many inspirations from this one!
 It's definitely content made mainly for older generation, but I enjoy it so much!
-Also, I've got some sudoku strateges from them (like Phistomefel Ring).
+Also, I've got some Sudoku strategies from them (like Phistomefel Ring).

 ### Libraries
-- [Tdoku](https://github.com/t-dillon/tdoku) - Fastest sudoku solver.
+- [Tdoku](https://github.com/t-dillon/tdoku) - Fastest Sudoku solver.
 It's shipped with library in most minimal form possible.